Everything You Need to Know About Adding Vitamin C To Your Skincare

 How can you add Vitamin C to your skincare routine?

-If you have oily skin, you’ll want to use a product that won’t over dry or over moisturize your skin.
+If you have oily skin, you’ll want to use a product that won’t over-dry or over-moisturize your skin.
 Our personal favorite is our Clear Skin Clarifying Creme.

-If you have dry skin, you’ll want a product that delivers moisture with your vitamin C. Our jam-packed Revitalize 7-in-1 Power Serum, Power Bright Mega-C Creme, and Recharge Vita-C & Peptide Toning Mist, are other great ways to add vitamin C into your routine.
+If you have dry skin, you’ll want a product that delivers moisture with vitamin C. Our jam-packed Revitalize 7-in-1 Power Serum, Power Bright Mega-C Creme, and Recharge Vita-C & Peptide Toning Mist, are other great ways to add vitamin C into your routine.

-Don't know your skin type?
+Could you let me know your skin type?
 Discover it here!